 DepartmentSchool of Area Studies History Politics and Literature

-Applications are invited for a fully-funded three year PhD, with opportunities for visiting scholarships in Hong Kong and Mainland China, to commence in October 2021.
+Applications are invited for a fully-funded three-year PhD or four-year Masters and PhD studentship to commence in October 2023.

 How to apply